Bolt rejects Valletta offer

 With the A-League season beginning this weekend, Bolt's future with the Australian club remains unclear.

-However, agent Ricky Simms said his client had decided against a move to Malta, with Valletta having gone public in its pursuit of the 32-year-old.
+However, agent Ricky Simms said his client had decided against a move to Malta, with Valletta having gone public in their pursuit of the 32-year-old.

-Simms said: "There is a lot of interest in Usain playing football.
+Simms told Omnisport: "There is a lot of interest in Usain playing football.
 We are regularly approached by clubs from all over the world.

 "The only difference with the latest offer is that it was made through the media.